pi4-uiuc/TeamTwo/README.md

  - Will Linz
  - Sam Wester

-GOALS:
+Primary goals:
+ - Investigate relationship between planting density (plants / m^2) and crop yield.

+Secondary goals:
- - Maximize utility function/yield of crop growth with respect to density
+ - Maximize utility function/yield of crop growth with respect to density.
- - Examining height distribution of crops
+ - Examining height distribution of crops.
  - Maybe instead investigate the relationship between the planting chemistry and the yield.

+Data needed:
+ - Crop yeild and planting density